Amazing and Surprising Feta Cheese Substitutes You Can Add to Your Dishes

 4. Queso Fresco

 A Greek cheese in origin (well, to be fair, it has its origins in Cyprus), halloumi is made from sheep and goat’s milk.
 And the resemblance to feta stops right there.
-While feta is salty, halloumi is rather mild in flavor, sweet and unctuous, making it the perfect addition to melting, bubbly crust recipes: yes, to pizzas, puddings, pastas, and everything au gratin.
+While feta is salty, halloumi is rather mild in flavor, sweet and unctuous, making it the perfect addition to melting, bubbly crust recipes: yes, to pizzas, puddings, pasta, and everything au gratin.

 While feta and halloumi have a similar flavor, when it comes to texture they differ.
 Feta is crumbly and halloumi is rather firm.